TALK STORY

 Timoci Kean: Competing in Life

-Growing up in one of Suva’s toughest neighborhoods, Timoci (Jimmy) Keen learned that “We love to compete” wasn’t just about basketball—it was about life.
+Growing up in one of Suva’s toughest neighborhoods, Timoci (Jimmy) Kean learned that “We love to compete” wasn’t just about basketball—it was about life.
 Facing poverty and constant temptation, Jimmy found strength through faith, education, and opportunity.
 His journey from Raiwaqa to BYU–Hawaii and the Polynesian Cultural Center is a powerful story of resilience and transformation.

 Read More »